m42-health/healthbench/README.md

 ## Grading Responses

 Evaluate the generated responses using the `judge.py` script.
 This script compares model outputs against the physician-created rubrics and computes detailed evaluation metrics.
+Grading responses requires a model to be available locally or hosted remotely for evaluating against the rubrics.
+You may need to modify `judge.py` to match your model's API or configuration.
 ```bash
 python judge.py --input_data_path="data/generations/med42-v2-70b.jsonl"
 ```